-Cedar can be used in a number of styles, including planks, shakes, and shingles.
+Cedar siding can be used in a number of styles, including cedar plank, shakes, and shingles.
 There are also numerous varieties of cedar to help homeowners achieve a specific exterior look.

 Great Insulation —

-Due to its low density, cedar provides homes with impeccable insulation, which can actually help homeowners save money on heating bills.
+Due to its low density, homes with cedar siding have impeccable insulation, which can actually help homeowners save money on heating bills.